Mordechai Levy: Greensboro massacre

-After the massacre of five left-wing anti-Klan demonstrators by Klansmen and neo-Nazis in Greensboro, N.C. in 1979 (an incident known as the Greensboro massacre), Levy came forward with information to help the victims in their attempt to win justice, although he did not agree with their Marxist politics.
+After the massacre of five left-wing anti-Klan demonstrators by Klansmen and neo-Nazis in Greensboro, N.C. in 1979 (an incident known as the Greensboro massacre), Levy came forward with information to help the victims in their attempt to win justice, despite disagreeing with their Marxist politics.
 Paul Bermanzohn, one of the survivors of the neo-Nazi attack, recalled the efforts to establish in court that the FBI had possessed advance knowledge of the plot:

 "Most incriminating of all was an affidavit from Mordechai Levy of the Jewish Defense Organization.
 When Levy got his FBI file through the Freedom of Information Act, he found an entry dated November 2, 1979, the day before the massacre.
 In it, the FBI reported that Levy told one of their agents, 'I have information that Harold Covington of the National Socialist Party of America is up to heavy illegal activity.
 Covington has been training in the Jefferson County area with illegal weapons.
 He and his group have plans to attack and possibly kill people at an anti-Klan gathering this week in North Carolina.'"